-As our first dedicated Data Engineer, you will help drive our Data Engineering development strategy from day one.
-You'll be joining a team of two Data Scientists, who sit within the wider Engineering team.
+As one of our Data Engineers, you will help drive our Data Engineering development strategy from day one.
 You’ll play a vital role in productionising new data systems, as well as scaling and improving existing ones, such as our in-house fraud detection system.
 You will also work with people across technical and commercial teams to understand their data needs, and implement the best possible infrastructure to meet them.

-In terms of our stack, we’re heavy users of Postgres - both our primary application database and analytics database run Postgres 9.4.
-Our backend technology is built in Ruby, but we use Python for our data projects, and a fair amount of Go in our infrastructure team.
+In terms of our stack, we’re heavy users of Postgres - both our primary application database and analytics database run Postgres.
+Our backend technology is built in Ruby, but we use Python and Java for our data projects, and a fair amount of Go in our infrastructure team.

-We’re also currently implementing Tableau to give everyone at GoCardless simple, self-service access to our data.
-The backend for this is a data warehouse in Google BigQuery, which receives data via a pipeline built using the Luigi Python library.
+We’ve also implemented Looker to give everyone at GoCardless simple, self-service access to our data.
+The backend for this is a data warehouse in Google BigQuery.
 You’ll be responsible for improving, scaling and maintaining these systems, as well as leading the adoption of best practices in testing, monitoring and security.

 What we’re looking for